Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Double threat, triple threat.

-But an X Factor or a voice, it's like being a 26-year-old gymnast.
+But an X factor or a voice that's like being a 26-year-old gymnast.

 It's too late.